About Manual IPSec Branch Office VPNs

 Custom Tunnel Policies

 When you configure a BOVPN tunnel, the Firebox automatically adds new VPN tunnels to the BOVPN-Allow.in and BOVPN-Allow.out policies.
 These policies allow all traffic to use the tunnel.
 You can choose to not use these policies and instead create custom VPN policies to allow only traffic of specific types through the tunnel.
-For more information, see Define Custom Tunnel Policies.
+For more information, go to Define Custom Tunnel Policies.

 If you want to create a VPN tunnel that allows traffic to flow in only one direction, you can configure the tunnel to use outgoing dynamic NAT.
 This can be helpful when you make a tunnel to a remote site where all VPN traffic comes from one public IP address.
-For more information, see Configure Outgoing Dynamic NAT Through a Branch Office VPN Tunnel.
+For more information, go to Configure Outgoing Dynamic NAT Through a Branch Office VPN Tunnel.

 VPN tunnels automatically fail over to the backup WAN interface during a WAN failover.
 You can configure BOVPN tunnels to fail over to a backup peer endpoint if the primary endpoint becomes unavailable.
-To configure the failover settings, you must define at least one backup endpoint as described in Configure VPN Failover.
+To configure the failover settings, you must define at least one backup endpoint as described in Configure Branch Office VPN (BOVPN) Failover.

 Global VPN Settings